-The Louisiana Developmental Disabilities Council is made up of people from every region of the state who are appointed by the governor to develop and implement a five year plan to address the needs of persons with disabilities.
-Membership includes persons with developmental disabilities, parents, advocates, professionals, and representatives from public and private agencies.
-Several members rotate off the Council each year and nominations for new members are always welcomed.
+The Louisiana Developmental Disabilities Council is made up of people from every region of the state who are appointed by the Governor to develop and implement a five year plan to address needed changes in the service delivery system for persons with developmental disabilities.
+Membership includes persons with developmental disabilities, parents, advocates, and representatives from public and private agencies.
+Several members rotate off the Council each year and applications for new members are always welcomed.

 The Council’s mission is to lead and promote advocacy, capacity building, and systemic change to improve the quality of life for individuals with developmental disabilities and their families.